BloomTech-Labs/deprecated-village-book-builders-fe-a/README.md

 Our live API: http://54.158.134.245/api

-The library used for our Mock data is (https://www.mockaroo.com/)
+The library used for our Mock data is [Mockaroo](https://www.mockaroo.com/)

-# Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM

-## Other Scripts

-🚫replace these examples with your own

-    * build - creates a build of the application
-    * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+Library used for the Mock API is [JSON Web Server](https://github.com/typicode/json-server)

+## Tech Stack for Frontend

+- React
+- React Router Dom
+- Axios
+- Ant Design
+- Context API

+All dependencies installed using NPM

 # Contributing